 Enoch

-Enoch establishes the first formal teaching within the Cult of Yahweh.
+Enoch reasserts the first formal teaching within the Cult of Yahweh.

 Enoch being taken up to heaven.
 The righteous are below him, the radiance of the sun represents heaven.

-One much smaller division of the Essene called themselves the Enochian.
+One much smaller division of the Essenes, which existed during the time of Jesus, called themselves the Enochians.
 Why is this significant?
-What is it about the Book of Enoch that would cause followers to so designate themselves?
+What about the Book of Enoch would cause followers to designate themselves so?
 Who is Enoch?

-The Enochian scripture seems a well-known and well-liked part of the Judaic religious heritage, which reveals an ongoing study and commitment to this text.
+The Enochian scripture appears to be a well-known and well-liked part of the Judaic religious heritage, indicating an ongoing study and commitment to this text.
 Later references in the Christian Bible are also present.

 “This complex work [Enoch] was extremely influential and is very important.
 It is the oldest known Jewish apocalyptic text—older than the canonical book of Daniel—and this proves that it is incorrect to maintain that the apocalyptic genre originated in the age of the Maccabean revolt.
 The Enochic literature was very popular; there are many fragments among the Scrolls of the Dead Sea,” livius.org.

-The Greek invasion created a tumultuous period that changed the face of Judaism.
-The division of Judaism into different sects had begun, eventuating in the Pharisees, Sadducees (Temple priests), and Essene.
-In 150 BC (approx.) a final split occurred when the ‘Teacher of Righteousness’ with the Elect of the Zadokite priesthood and their followers (Essene) went into retreat.
-They removed themselves from the then- Hellenized Zadokites* (later known as Sadducees).
-As for the Elect, they would divide into two principal groups, Nazarenes in the northern provinces of Arabia and Galilee itself, and Osseaen Essene who later revert to legalism and who settled in Qumran and were celibate.**
+The Greek invasion ushered in a tumultuous period that profoundly changed the face of Judaism.
+The division of Judaism into different sects began, resulting in the emergence of the Pharisees, Sadducees (who were primarily Temple priests), and those known today as the Essenes.
+In approximately 150 BC, a final split occurred when the ‘Teacher of Righteousness’ and the Elect of the Zadokite priesthood, along with their followers (the Essenes), went into retreat.
+They removed themselves from the then-Hellenized Zadokites,* later known as Sadducees.
+As for the Elect, they would divide into two principal groups: the Nazarenes in the northern provinces of Arabia (Hauran) and Galilee itself, and the Essenes of Qumran, known as the Ossaeans, who later shifted their emphasis to legalism and practiced celibacy.**

 *The Sadducees had assumed corrupt religious practices, pursuing wealth and governmental influence with the Greeks, much as they later would do with the Romans.

-Also in 150 BC, the Book of Daniel was written, and Books II & III of Enoch were soon after completed.
-Combined with the Book of Revelation, the Book of Daniel and the Book of Enoch become the most prophetic and apocalyptic scriptural texts.
-All three manuscripts were written after times of great trouble upon the land: first the Greek invasion (Enoch I), then the Maccabean Revolt (Daniel and Enoch II & III), and last, the invasion by Rome and the taking of Jerusalem, AD 70 (Rev. AD 96).
-Many of The Dead Sea Scrolls were written during this period as well.
+Combining the Book of Revelation, the Book of Daniel, and the Book of Enoch, these become the most prophetic and apocalyptic scriptural texts.
+It seems clear that Enoch held a long and valued tradition within Judaism, being a root recounting of events.
+All three manuscripts were transcribed after times of great trouble upon the land: first, the Greek invasion (Enoch I), then the Maccabean Revolt (Daniel and Enoch II & III), and last, the invasion by Rome and the taking of Jerusalem (AD 70), Revelation, AD 96.
+Many of the Dead Sea Scrolls were also written during the Greek and Maccabean periods, including the Book of Giants.

-In the New Testament, Enoch is referenced in Jude 14 & 15, emphasizing the coming of the Lord with ten thousand saints, and thence to execute judgment on those who commit ungodly deeds and those whose speech has been ungodly (heretical or blasphemous).
-Written as a Hebrew text, and rooted in Essene tradition, along with representation in several New Testament scriptures, the Book of Enoch has to be considered an influence within the transitional teaching of the Way.
+In the New Testament, Enoch is referenced in Jude 14 & 15, emphasizing the coming of the Lord with ten thousand saints and thence to execute judgment on those who commit ungodly deeds and those whose speech has been ungodly (heretical or blasphemous).
+Written as a Hebrew text and rooted in Essene tradition, with representation in New Testament scripture, the Book of Enoch must be considered an influence on the transitional teaching of the Way.

 Christian Transitions

 Matthew Chapter 13 expresses a part of the secret teachings, sometimes referred to as wisdom teachings.
-Chapter 13 acquaints us with the sowing of good seed, the Parable of the Tares, and the Pearl of Great Price, and in verse 35, Jesus speaks of uttering secrets not revealed from the foundation of the world.
-These secrets reference himself as the Messiah and a plan that long ago came into being.*
+Chapter 13 acquaints us with the sowing of good seed, the Parable of the Tares, and the Pearl of Great Price.
+In verses 13.35-40, Jesus speaks of uttering secrets that have been hidden since the foundation of the universe: (35) “I will say what has been hidden since the creation of the universe.”
+These secrets reference himself as the Messiah and a plan that long ago came into being.

 Chapter 13 also relates to Matt.
 7.6, concerning casting pearls of wisdom or knowledge before those not ready, “and (they) turn again and rend you.”* Immediately following Matt.
 7.6, the proper instruction is given: “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.”
-To seek becomes an underpinning of Nazarene enlightenment principles.
-James later reiterates this as he treats with perseverance.
+Seeking becomes an underpinning of Nazarene enlightenment principles, leading to enlightenment in the spirit of God.

 *DSS Community Rule, Chapter IX, “He shall conceal the teaching of the Law from men of injustice, but shall impart true knowledge and righteous judgment to those who have chosen the Way.”

+The older and newer testaments share the higher vision of putting away animal sacrifice and remitting the spiritual call upon the person.
 All of these scriptures have a strong Essenic bent.
-The Essene did not practice sacrifice, and this would include Jesus.
-The teaching had always been to embrace the spirit and sacrifice your earthly self, the self of bad habits, excuses, and negativity.
-Sacrifice all of these temporal conditions of man, and insert yourself (reborn, recommitted) under God.
+From this viewpoint, the story of Enoch provides a crucial root.
+The Essenes did not practice sacrifice, nor did Jesus.
+The teaching itself had always been to embrace the spirit and to sacrifice one’s earthly Self, the Self of bad habits, excuses, intellectual justifications, and negativity, with faith, love, and wisdom being emphasized.
+Sacrifice all of the temporal conditions of man, one by one, and reinsert yourself (reborn, recommitted) under God; all of these standards seem to reflect Enoch.

 Old and New Testament

-Let us begin the study of Enoch with comparisons between the Old and New Testaments.
-Many of Jesus’ teachings derive from the prophets of the high priesthood, the earlier Zadokites (Temple Priests) of the Hebrew Bible.
-Many comparative scriptures could be referenced: Isaiah 6.9, “Seeing many things, but thou observes not; opening the ears, but he hearth not,” and then spoken by Jesus in Matt.
+Many of Jesus’ teachings derive from the prophets of the high priesthood.
+Many scriptures are comparable: Isaiah 6.9, “Seeing many things, but thou observes not; opening the ears, but he hearth not,” and then spoken by Jesus in Matt.
 13.13-14, “…because they seeing they see not; and hearing they hear not, neither do they understand.”
 Isaiah 42.17-24, particularly v.
-20 is a similar verse.
+20, is a similar case.

-The following scriptures are a very brief compendium of similarities:
+The following scriptures are a very brief compendium of similarities between Enoch and the Old and New Testaments:

 Revelation 1.12-14 ends with, “His head and His hairs were white like wool, as white as snow; and His eyes were as aflame of fire.”